barrelstrength/sprout-docs/docs/email/default-email-templates.md

+---
+date: 2018-06-25
+description: Sprout Email comes with one default Email Template.
+We keep the default as simple and un-opinionated as we can.
+---

 # Default Email Templates

 Sprout Email comes with one default Email Template.
 We keep the default as simple and un-opinionated as we can.
 You can style the default templates as you see fit or update the templates for your particular project.
 Notification Emails are fully customizable using [Template Overrides](./template-overrides.md).